GabeScott/standard-works-vault/General Conference/1987 October - “They’re Not Really Happy”.md

 The members of many churches in the world have been putting pressure on their leaders to change doctrine to fit the changing life-style of the members.
 Many have been successful, and more and more we see churches made up of the doctrines of men.
 There are absolute truths of eternity.
 They do not change as a society drifts from them.
 No popular vote can change an absolute, eternal truth.
 Legalizing an act does not make it moral.
 Don’t be fooled by the argument “Everybody’s doing it.”
 Your spirit should be offended and your intelligence insulted by such reasoning.

-When all of the evidence is in, the world’s graduate school of hard knocks will teach what you young men were taught in the kindergarten of your spiritual training, “Wickedness never was happiness” (Alma 41:10).
+When all of the evidence is in, the world’s graduate school of hard knocks will teach what you young men were taught in the kindergarten of your spiritual training, “Wickedness never was happiness” ([[Alma 41.10|Alma 41:10]]).
 Why wait for finite man to prove what his infinite Creator has already revealed to his prophets?

 I know how much you like thrills, adventure, and excitement.
 Do you want excitement?
 I’ll give you excitement.
 Do you realize you are outnumbered in the world 1,000 to 1?
 The sons of Helaman didn’t face those odds.
 As the winds of popular opinion intensify and the mocking increases from those who are trying to justify their own unrighteous actions, you will be required to put on the full armor of God.
 You will need to fight with all of your strength to keep unspotted from the world.
 We plead with you to stay true—not for us, but for you.